datadrivendesign/interaction-mining/INSTRUCTIONS.md

 ### Optional: Deploying the Web App

 After setup, you can deploy the web interface.
 We currently use **AWS Amplify**.
-See:
+See these deploy guides:
 - [Next.js Deployment Guide](https://nextjs.org/docs/app/getting-started/deploying)
 - [AWS Amplify Guide for Next.js](https://docs.amplify.aws/nextjs/start/quickstart/nextjs-app-router-client-components)

+### Optional: Deploying the Mobile App

+*Security Note*: Use `./gradlew assembleDebug` only for local development.
+Debug builds allow cleartext (HTTP) traffic, which poses a security risk in production.
+Use `./gradlew assembleRelease` for production APKs, which block insecure HTTP calls by default.

 ### ✅ Final Notes